ashimaarora25/bigdataprojects/amazonbooksdata/README.md

 If docker doesn't exist: brew install docker

 d.
 Check localhost:8080
 e.
-Get pg-admin to run Postgres on Docker container
+Get pg-admin to run Postgres on Docker container - add details for pg-admin in the yml file, check localhost:5050
+f.
+When registering server in Postgres, do docker ls and get the associated ID, and then docker inspect <ID>
+g.
+Add amazonbooks database
+h.
+Go to Airflow, add connection to new database we created.

+1. Install Airlow on Docker
+2. Install Postgres and PgAdmin on DockerPgAdmin on Docker
+3. Create a DAG